-If amounts that must be withheld aren't withheld or aren't deposited or paid to the United States CAUTION Treasury, the trust fund recovery penalty may apply.
-The penalty is the full amount of the unpaid trust fund tax.
-This penalty may apply to you if these unpaid taxes can't be immediately collected from the employer or business.

-The penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting, accounting for, or paying over these taxes, and who acted willfully in not doing so.
+If taxes that must be withheld (that is, trust fund taxes) aren't withheld or aren't deposited or paid CAUTION to the United States Treasury, the trust fund recovery penalty may apply.
+The penalty is 100% of the unpaid trust fund tax.
+If these unpaid taxes can't be immediately collected from the employer or business, the penalty may be imposed on all persons who are determined by the IRS to be responsible for collecting. accounting for, or paying over these taxes, and who acted willfully in not doing so.
 For more information, see section 11 of Pub.
 15.